mrcnski/signor.dev/_posts/2020-04-10-gpg-in-emacs.md

 ## Setting up EasyPG

 Okay, great, we got past the part with GnuPG.
 We'll never have to touch this program again.
-You did create never-expiring keys, right?
+I hope you created never-expiring keys.

 Now let's set up EasyPG.
 EasyPG is a built-in Emacs package.
 If you're not using Emacs, you just wasted your time reading this post.
 Thanks for the page hit.
 Sucker.